BoXHED/BoXHED2.0-source-code/README_GPU.md

 ## Installing BoXHED2.0 with GPU support

 To add GPU support, you must first install [CUDA 11.1](https://developer.nvidia.com/cuda-11.1.1-download-archive).
+Note that CUDA is only available on Linux or Windows, as Macs do not use Nvidia GPUs.

 For Windows users, using [Anaconda Prompt](https://docs.anaconda.com/anaconda/install/) would be preferred because it eases Conda usage.
 For unifying the approach, we refer to the command line interface as 'terminal' but it could be Anaconda Prompt for Windows users.